Article

 if dst_ds is None:

-raise RuntimeError(f"Warp failed for {src_path}")
+raise RuntimeError(f"gdal.Warp produced no output for {src_path}")

 dst_ds = None